postman721/Editor/README.md

 <b>May 3rd Bug notice.</b>

+<b>Fixed issues:
 Setting font to italic and underlining are a bit too powerful at this point.
 These features affect all the words.
-This issue will be fixed in a near future.
+This issue will be fixed in a near future.</b>

+<b>Usage:</b>

+Select a text you want to modify then click your button of choice(for example, underline).

+When you have clicked a button to modify text, then the selected action will become global until you select a text section again and press the normalization button.
+After the normalization button has been pressed(with a text selection) then your font will revert to normal.